muppet9010/factorio-muppet-streamer/README.md

     - delay: FLOAT - Optional: how many seconds before the items are given.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target.
     - weaponType: STRING - Optional: the name of a weapon to ensure the player has 1 of.
 Can be either in their weapon inventory or in their character inventory.
 If not provided no weapon is given or selected.
-    - forceWeaponToSlot: BOOLEAN - Optional: if true the weaponType will be placed/moved to the players weapon inventory.
+    - forceWeaponToSlot: BOOLEAN - Optional: if True the weaponType will be placed/moved to the players weapon inventory.
 If there's no room a current weapon will be placed in the character inventory to make room.
-If not provided then the weapon will be placed in a free slot, otherwise the character inventory.
+If False then the weapon will be placed in a free slot, otherwise the character inventory.
+Defaults to False
-    - selectWeapon: BOOLEAN - Optional: if true the player will have this weaponType selected as active if it's equipped in the weapon inventory.
+    - selectWeapon: BOOLEAN - Optional: if True the player will have this weaponType selected as active if it's equipped in the weapon inventory.
 If not provided or the weaponType isn't in the weapon inventory then no weapon change is done.
     - ammoType: STRING - Optional: the name of the ammo type to be given to the player.
     - ammoCount: INTEGER - Optional: the quantity of the named ammo to be given.
 If 0 or not present then no ammo is given.
 - Example command: `/muppet_streamer_give_player_weapon_ammo {"target":"muppet9010", "weaponType":"combat-shotgun", "forceWeaponToSlot":true, "ammoType":"piercing-shotgun-shell", "ammoCount":30}`